rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Adaptive plan is used for better estimation of cost, hence, cannot be used when the query optimiser is purely heuristic based for a query (so cannot be used for scenario A if the plan is heuristic based).
 Adapative plan can be used for cost-based query optimiser (either exhaustive enumeration of all plans or a combination), hence, can be used for scenario B.

+### Are Heuristic and Enumierating the only options?

+Systems may use heuristics to reduce the number of choices that must be made in a cost-based fashioin.

+However, DBMS admin generally creates indices to allow almost direct access to individual items.

+Two basic kinds of indices:

+- Ordered indices: search keys are stored in some order
+- Hash indices: search keys are distributed uniformly across "buckets" using a hash function

+The impact: faster disk access; but insertion and deletion is also important.

 ---

 ### How to estimate the cost of a query plan?